NazimTheAllFather/Patriot_Hacks_2025/README.md

 Even AI needs a responsible parent.

 # The Problem
-Conversational AIs and chatbots are ubiquitous; whether it is for customers who would like to express
+Conversational AIs and chatbots are **ubiquitous**; whether it is for customers who would like to express

 their concerns about their orders through the Uber Eats app, or a user placing a job application at Hot